stock-jarvis/SpotMultiplier/README.md

+## SpotMultiplier
-## This tool is used to apply coroporate action rules to SpotData downloaded from vendors
+#### This tool is used to apply coroporate action rules to SpotData downloaded from vendors